 - Dr. Noemi Gutierrez-Maddox (Probiotics/Microbiology): Expert on probiotics and microbiological tools.

-- Dr. Armagan Sabetian (Finfish aquaculture): Expert on fish population dynamics.
+- Dr. Armagan Sabetian (Finfish aquaculture): Expert on fish condition and population dynamics.